bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 title: Have a merry hybrid Christmas
 ingress: 2020 has been, and still is a special year for us because of the pandemic dominating most of the news (fake or not).
-Despite the fact that he apparently is immune, is has still been a special year also for Santa Claus.
+Despite the fact that he apparently is immune, it has still been a special year also for Santa Claus.
   2020 is the year when he begun his journey towards the cloud for his on-northpole infrastructure.
 links: